ecoslacker/yaaco/README.md

 metaheuristic algorithms.

-The problem instance data should be in a text file formatted as indicated in the TSPLIB documentation for the symmetric TSP.
+The problem instance data should be in a text file formatted as indicated in the [TSPLIB](https://www.iwr.uni-heidelberg.de/groups/comopt/software/TSPLIB95/) documentation ([here](https://www.iwr.uni-heidelberg.de/groups/comopt/software/TSPLIB95/tsp95.pdf)) for the symmetric TSP.

 ## Requirements